Top 11 Great Infrastructure Projects That Helped Shape America

 Photo NY City

-Mayor George McClellan, who oversaw the openings of other important infrastructures and buildings in New York City, was the first individual to drive the subway train.
-Initially, he was in charge of ceremonially starting the train’s engine, but Mayor McClellan loved the task so much and ended up driving the subway train for most of its journey, before turning over the control to the company’s professional motorman, George L. Morrison.
+In addition to overseeing the opening of other significant structures and infrastructure in New York City, Mayor George McClellan was the first person to operate a subway train.
+Mayor McClellan was initially in charge of ceremoniously starting the train's engine.
+However, he enjoyed the job so much that he ended up operating the subway train for the majority of its journey before handing off control to George L. Morrison, the company's professional motorman.

 1. Only 60% of the subway is underground.